FarPay/ApiDoc/Example/AttachPaymentToInvoice.md

 > The current state of the order is that there is a `Payment` attached to the `Order`, and it is awaiting for further
 > processing

-5. The webhook event is received by your domain system, and you will now create...
+5. The webhook event is received by your domain system, and you will now create
-   5.1. an OIOUbl `Invoice` object,
+6. ...an OIOUbl `Invoice` object,
-   5.2. and attach the `Order.Token` from your previous webhook, and attach it to the `Invoice`.
+7. and attach the `Order.Token` from your previous webhook, and attach it to the `Invoice`.
-6. Serialize the `Invoice` object to a Base64 encoded string, and post it into the Deliveries endpoint, with the `POST` method.
+8. Serialize the `Invoice` object to a Base64 encoded string, and post it into the Deliveries endpoint, with the `POST` method.

 ## Goal